Melbourne Travel Advice

 The terrorist risk to the city is relatively low, however tourists are advised that there is a heightened risk to western tourists across the world.

 On Friday the 9th of November (at around 16:20 local time), Police were called to an incident in Bourke Street, Melbourne, where an individual was carrying out a knife attack.
-The individual has since been identified as a Somali man who was shot by Police at the scene.
+The suspect was a Somali man who was shot by Police at the scene.

 One person was killed and three persons were injured.
 There was also a vehicle on fire at the scene.